 Vaccination should be repeated every year as new types of influenza virus can appear each year.

 Things you or your child must do

 Keep an updated record of you and your child's vaccinations.

 Keep any follow-up appointments with your doctor or clinic.

-Tell your doctor, nurse or pharmacist as soon as possible if you feel unwell after having the vaccine.
+Tell your doctor, nurse or pharmacist as soon as possible if you or your child feel unwell after having the vaccine.

 Afluria® Quad vaccine may have unwanted side effects in a few people.
 All medicines, including vaccines, can have side effects.
 Sometimes they are serious, most of the time they are not.
-You need medical treatment for some of the side effects.
+You or your child may need medical treatment for some of the side effects.

 Ask your doctor, nurse or pharmacist to answer any questions you may have.